BDC Hamburger Icon

 Open row

-According to Statista, Facebook posts have an average engagement rate of only 0.07 percent, though post type and follower counts affect engagement rates.
-For example, Locowise found that photo and status posts get more engagement and that posts with fewer than 10,000 followers have the highest engagement rate at .31 percent.
+If your business relies on Facebook for social media marketing, you’ve probably noticed a drastic decline in organic reach over the past several years.
+In other words, your posts aren’t displaying on your followers’ news feeds as often as they used to.
+According to Statista, Facebook posts have an average engagement rate of only 0.06 percent, though post type and follower counts affect engagement rates.
+For example, Locowise found that photo posts get more engagement and that pages with fewer than 10,000 followers have the highest engagement rate at .31 percent.

 Editor’s Note: Looking for information on social media management?
 Fill out the below questionnaire to be connected with vendors that can help.